-Dr. Kevin Talbert Education Assistant Professor
+Dr. Kevin Talbert Education Associate Professor

 I have the privilege to teach future teachers!
 C of I education students get to be “in the field” from their very first education class at The C of I, and by the time they graduate they have numerous authentic teaching experiences in local schools to supplement their learning here on campus.
 It is through the combination of field experience and on-campus coursework that students develop into the caring, critical, constructivist, and competent teachers that schools around the valley covet.
 I am thrilled to contribute to the preparation of our many excellent teachers!